ch0m5/Get_Hooked/README.md

 	* All Debug Functionalities
 	* Framerate Logic and Limitations
 	* Entitiy System
-	* Player Entity and Logic
-	* Enemies Entities and Logic
+	* All entities and Logic
 	* User Interface System
 	* All UI Elements and Logic
 	* Brofiler Implementation